top of page

 FINANCIAL INCENTIVES

-Net metering or net billing is an offset that a customer may get on their electricity bill for selling excess electricity from a solar system onto the grid.
+Currently, there are no state- or federal-level rebates for rooftop solar installation.
+However, homeowners who install solar can take advantage of net metering.
+Net metering, also called net billing, is an offset a customer may receive on their electricity bill for selling excess electricity from a solar system to the grid.
 This applies to both rooftop/single-home and community-based solar systems.
 Net metering is also available for other types of small-scale renewable energy generation.
-This can be a good way to decrease energy bills and contribute to the greening of the grid!
-For more info on net metering, visit the Maine Public Utilities Commission's page on Net billing.
+This can be a good way to reduce energy bills and help green the grid!
+For more info on net metering, visit the Maine Public Utilities Commission's Net Billing page.